-This idea of the one disenchanted and one enchanted eye haunts me, especially in the expansive territories of the Great Basin.
+The idea of the one disenchanted and one enchanted eye haunts me, especially in the expansive territories of the American West.
 A thriving desert town always conjures up two simultaneous, parallel visions.
 Through one eye, the prosperous homes, businesses, and lights; through the other, the same site after a century of abandonment: toppling walls, shreds of faded fabric, piles of rust and sand.